Policy Evaluation for Temporal and/or Spatial Dependent Experiments

+It's important to note that the day-specific random effects are present only in the outcome regression model.
+However, our approach can be extended to scenarios where these random effects also exist in the state regression model.
+We provide a detailed discussion of this extension in Section \ref{sec:discuss}.
+Additionally, it's worth mentioning that both the conditional mean and covariance functions, namely $f_{1,\tp}$, $f_{2,\tp}$, $\sigma^2_{\varepsilon,\tp}$, and $\Sigma_{\varepsilon,\tp S}$, are time-dependent.
+This captures the nonstationarity inherent in the data generating process. }

-Our TVCDP models \eqref{model:TVCM DE} have strong connections with the MDP model that is commonly used in reinforcement learning.
-Specifically, models \eqref{model:TVCM DE} reduce to nonstationary MDP models when there are no day-specific random effects in $\{e_{i,\tp}\}_{i,\tp}$.
-However, the proposed models are no longer MDPs due to the existence of the day-specific random effects.
-In particular, $Y_{i,\tp}$ in \eqref{model:TVCM DE} is dependent upon past responses given $Z_{i,\tp}$, leading to the violation of the conditional independence assumption.
+\change{Our TVCDP models \eqref{model:TVCM DE} have strong connections with the MDP model that is commonly used in reinforcement learning.
+Specifically, models \eqref{model:TVCM DE} reduce to non-stationary (or time-varying) MDP models \citep{kallus2022efficiently} when there are no day-specific random effects in $\{e_{i,\tp}\}_{i,\tp}$. } However, the proposed time varying models are no longer MDPs due to the existence of the day-specific random effects.} In particular, $Y_{i,\tp}$ in \eqref{model:TVCM DE} is dependent upon past responses given \change{$Z_{i,\tp}=(1,S_{i,\tp}^\top,A_{i,\tp})^\top$}, leading to the violation of the conditional independence assumption.
 In addition, the market features at each time serve as mediators that mediate the effects of past actions on the current outcome.

 Next, we consider two specific function approximations for $f_1$ and $f_2$ and derive their related IE and DE as follows.

 \begin{exmp} Linear temporal varying coefficient decision process (L-TVCDP) assumes